 - 16 Medium-sized strawberries

-- 14oz (400g) Chocolate bars of choice (I used a mix of dark and white)
+- 400 g / 14oz Dairy-free chocolate of choice (I used a mix of dark and white)

 - Pink food gel added to melted white chocolate (I use PME food gel)

-Break the chocolate up into small pieces (keep a few squares aside to drizzle at the end if desired) and place into a heat-proof bowl.
+Break the chocolate up into small pieces, place them into a heat-proof bowl and melt.

-Repeat until all of your strawberries are used up then place them in the fridge for 30 minutes to set.
+Repeat until all of the strawberries are used up then place them in the fridge for 1 hour to set.